Binder

 # Get the resource you want to download using its identifier

-# Download the resource as a zipped file.
-Pass in a file path as a string if you
+# Download the resource as a zipped Bagit file

 res.download()